carlodurso/ANDigital/README.md

 *   We think that this is easiest to complete using HTML/JS/CSS but **you are able to use any language, platform, framework or libraries that you think are useful.**
 *   Feel free to use Google, Stack Overflow and any other websites or tutorials.
+*   You will need to sign up as a Foursquare developer and create an app in order to use their services.
 *   **We must be able to run your code.**
 *   **Please submit your code by creating a repository on GitHub and providing us with the link to the repo.**
 *   **You must check in your code at least once every 30mins.**